-1. Program Overview In the current housing crisis, many borrowers have found themselves owing more than their homes are worth (i.e. are "underwater"); there is also growing evidence that these loans are more likely to default, and that principal reduction may further the long-term sustainability of a loan.
+Program Overview In the current housing crisis, many borrowers have found themselves owing more than their homes are worth (i.e. are "underwater"); there is also growing evidence that these loans are more likely to default, and that principal reduction may further the long-term sustainability of a loan.
 This program, designed by Bank of America, provides financial assistance, matched by the investor, to reduce the principal balance of underwater mortgages.
 The assistance (up to \$25,000) will be matched on a dollar-for-dollar basis.
 Borrowers may access the program through the HFA either directly or by referral from servicer (with HFA approval).
-2. Program Goals Leverage HHF dollars by reducing the principal balances of "underwater mortgages" (specifically mortgages for which the mark-to-market LTV is greater than 115%) and provide financial assistance to qualifying homeowners to remain in their homes during this period of steep declines in value.
+2. P Program Goals Leverage HHF dollars by reducing the principal balances of "underwater mortgages" (specifically mortgages for which the mark-to-market LTV is greater than 115%) and provide financial assistance to qualifying homeowners to remain in their homes during this period of steep declines in value.
 A reduction in principal can achieve desired income and loan-to-value ratios that result in an affordable payment for a customer on the existing mortgage loan or can be used in conjunction with a loan modification.
-3. Target Population / Areas The target population includes customers whose loans are at least sixty (60) days or more delinquent, where hardship is documented.
+P Target Population / Areas The target population includes customers whose loans are at least sixty (60) days or more delinquent, where hardship is documented.
 The goal of the program is to target and address the needs of a customer's specific situation in lieu of targeting certain regions or counties.
-4. Program Allocation (Excluding Administrative Expenses) \$568,210.93
+A (I A Program Allocation Excluding Administrative Expenses) \$568,210.93

-7

-5. Borrower Generally consistent with HAMP Criteria

-Eligibility • At least sixty (60) days delinquent or in imminent default

-Criteria

-6. Property/Loan The property must be the customer's principal residence; other

-Eligibility criteria include:

-Criteria

-Owner-Occupied, Single-Family 1-4 unit property

-First Lien, Purchase or Rate & Term Refinance

-Unpaid principal balance below \$729,750

-Property not vacant or condemned

-7. Program Exclusions include:

-Exclusions

-Mortgage is a Cash-out-Refinance The Cash of the Advance of the Cash of the Advance of the Cash of the Ca

-Loan Originated after 1/1/2009LTV < 115%

-Notice of trustee sale has been recorded and the trustee sale is

-scheduled within seven (7) days of date application received

-by servicer.

-Homeowners who previously received Hardest Hit Funds and failed

-to satisfy the terms of the assistance and or defaulted on their HHF

-obligation.

-8. Structure of Assistance will not be structured as a loan, since there is a dollar-for-

-Assistance dollar match on assistance.
-HHFRI assistance will be provided in

-accordance with the Servicers Principal Reduction schedule.

-9. Per Household Up to \$25,000 HHF dollars (not including investor match).

-Assistance

-10. Duration of HHFRI assistance will be provided in accordance with the Servicers

-Assistance Principal Reduction schedule.

-11 Eath4-1 22

-11. Estimated Number of 32

-Participating

-Households

-12. Program Approximately one to three years or until HHF funds are fully

-11 7
+5. Borrower Eligibility Criteria Generally consistent with HAMP Criteria • At least sixty (60) days delinquent or in imminent default 6.
+Property/Loan Eligibility Criteria The property must be the customer's principal residence; other criteria include: Owner-Occupied, Single-Family 1-4 unit property First Lien, Purchase or Rate & Term Refinance Unpaid principal balance below \$729,750 Property not vacant or condemned 7.
+Program Exclusions Mortgage is a Cash-out-Refinance Loan Originated after 1/1/2009 LTV < 115% Notice of trustee sale has been recorded and the trustee sale is scheduled within seven (7) days of date application received by servicer.
+Homeowners who previously received Hardest Hit Funds and failed to satisfy the terms of the assistance and or defaulted on their HHF obligation.
+8. Structure of Assistance Assistance will not be structured as a loan, since there is a dollar-for-dollar match on assistance.
+HHFRI assistance will be provided in accordance with the Servicers Principal Reduction schedule.
+9. Per Household Assistance Up to \$25,000 HHF dollars (not including investor match).
+10. Duration of Assistance HHFRI assistance will be provided in accordance with the Servicers Principal Reduction schedule.
+11. Estimated Number of Participating Households 32 12.
+Program Approximately one to three years or until HHF funds are fully